quasarframework/quasar/docs/src/pages/vue-composables/use-meta.md

   - /quasar-plugins/meta
 ---

 The useMeta composable is part of [Quasar Meta Plugin](/quasar-plugins/meta).
-If you haven't digged into it by now, please have a first read there.
+If you haven't dug into it by now, please have a first read there.

 ## Syntax